Mount Olympus

 Services: Ecstatica is most well known for its vineyards.
 The vintages produced here are actually quite good and are beginning to see growing demand in the restaurants and taverns of Sigil.
 Many Sensates visiting the Guilded Hall actually take extra time to visit Ecstatica just to sample the wine.
 Olive oil is also produced here by some farmers who grow groves of olive trees on the outskirts of the town.
 Sheep, cattle, and goats graze in some of the more distant fields.

 More recently, a pleasure house, the Arms of Aphrodite, has opened on the edge of town.
 Run by Iris Thaladasius (planar human [she/her] / priest of Aphrodite / Society of Sensation / CG) and Jacinthe Paradulcios (planar half-dryad [she/her] / priest of Aphrodite / CG), this house is staffed mostly by Sensates, and provides many services, from the provision of “hired companions”, and expert masseurs, to match-making services for interested visitors.
-It is rumoured that discreet inquirers can in fact purchase philters of love here.
+It is rumoured that discreet enquirers can in fact purchase philters of love here.
 The Arms of Aphrodite is constructed of some form of pink marble and is covered by carvings of flowers, birds, fountains, and lovers.
 The cella (centre court) contains a fountain shaped like three nymphs stepping out of a splash of water.
 Lighting spells highlight the water and give it a coloured, glowing appearance during the evenings.

-The last service for visitors is a gambling hall, Hermes Hall, run by Palidus Llysanthrus (prime human [he/him] / rogue / Fated / CN).
+The last service for visitors is a gambling hall, Hermes Hall, run by Palidus Llysanthrus (prime human rogue [he/him] / Fated / CN).
 This swarthy man walks with a cane, the result of an injury apparently inflicted during his adventuring days, involving something he was trying to steal, an illusion of a beholder, and a long flight of stairs.
 Hermes Hall is a rough den, with dancing girls, loud music, and a lot of horribly tacky decor.
 Palidus views his gambling hall as a classy joint, famous across the planes, when in fact, it is basically just a setup that lets him sharp travellers with too much jink and not enough brains.

 Local News: There has been talk lately that the delays in constructing the theatre might not in fact be simply accidents.
-A worker at the theatre reported having seen a shadowy figure lurking around a scaffolding one evening…right before three pillars which had just been manoeuvred into place to help support the roof crashed over and smashed a wall.
+A worker at the theatre reported having seen a shadowy figure lurking around a scaffolding one evening… right before three pillars which had just been manoeuvred into place to help support the roof crashed over and smashed a wall.
 Investigation failed to turn up footprints in the area, but rumours making the rounds seem to imply that one of the three main families other than the Posterponorri in fact are attempting to sabotage the construction effort in an attempt to prevent Thelonius from getting a significant foothold into the burgeoning entertainment business of the town.

 A local farmer has requested aid after a rabble of bacchae raided his fields and destroyed half his olive trees.
 During the attack, his eldest son was taken by the bacchae and actually transformed into one of them.
 He’s trying to find adventurers who could separate his son from the rabble and restore him to his natural mind.